-The Future Homes Standard (FHS) will require all new homes in England to produce 75β80% less carbon emissions than homes built to the 2013 standards.
-For housing developers, this means heat pumps instead of gas boilers, mandatory solar PV, enhanced insulation, MVHR, and a new compliance methodology through the Home Energy Model (HEM).
-The additional build cost is estimated at 3β5% over current Part L compliance, but FHS homes will have significantly lower running costs β making them more attractive to buyers.
+The Future Homes Standard (FHS) will require all new homes in England to produce at least 75% less carbon emissions than homes built to the 2013 standards.
+For housing developers, this means heat pumps instead of gas boilers, mandatory solar PV, enhanced insulation, mechanical ventilation, and a new compliance methodology through the Home Energy Model (HEM).
+The FHS Impact Assessment estimates an additional build cost of approximately £4,350 per dwelling (weighted average, 2025 prices), and FHS homes will have significantly lower running costs than existing homes, making them more attractive to buyers.

 This page summarises the key impacts for developers.
 For detailed cost analysis, transitional strategy, and procurement guidance, see our Developer Compliance & Cost Guide.